 The Davis Landfill and administrative offices are located approximately 1.5 miles east of the energy recovery facility.
 The historic landfill (unlined) cell began accepting waste in about 1952 and was permanently closed in 1999.
 The historic landfill cell does not have a bottom liner component or leachate recovery system.
-The first phase of the new (lined) landfill cell was constructed in1998 to meet Federal Standards under the Resource Conservation and Recovery Act (RCRA) Subtitle D and includes an engineered bottom liner and leachate collection system.
+The first phase of the new (lined) landfill cell was constructed in 1998 to meet Federal Standards under the Resource Conservation and Recovery Act (RCRA) Subtitle D and includes an engineered bottom liner and leachate collection system.
 Phase two of the lined landfill cell was constructed in July 2002.
 A final cap and cover system, including landfill gas recovery, was installed during June 2006 over approximately 12 acres of the lined landfill cell.
 Phase three of the lined landfill cell was also completed during August 2006 to provide for additional disposal capacity.
 Construction of Phase V of the lined landfill cell was completed in December 2012 adding substantial additional capacity to the landfill.
-As of June 30, 2016 the landfill had remaining capacity of 5,192,676 cubic yards of MSW which is estimated to last 24 years under status quo operations.
+As of June 30, 2017 the landfill had remaining capacity of 4,918,081 cubic yards of MSW which is estimated to last 24 years under status quo operations.
 Approximately 54 acres of land, adjacent to the Davis Landfill, was purchased in December 2012 to serve as a buffer between landfill operations and the surrounding residential community.
+With closure of the Davis Energy Recovery facility, waste placement rates at the landfill will increase for a period of time while new facilities are constructed to replace the lost processing capacity of the Davis Energy Recovery Facility.